bruth/devel.io/_posts/2014-08-22-provenance-techniques-for-crud.md

 > A primary source relation is a kind of a derivation relation from secondary materials to their primary sources.
 It is recognized that the determination of primary sources can be up to interpretation, and should be done according to conventions accepted within the application's domain.

-This translates to a comment being a secondary material derived from it's primary source, the post.
+This translates to a comment being a secondary material derived from its primary source, the post.

 To sum up all the above in a visual, this is what the provenance graph looks like for Bob's comment: